What is the newspaper’s circulation and distribution?

 Is the Paso Robles Daily News printed on paper?

 The Paso Robles Daily News is published online.
 There is not a printed version.
-The website receives over 200,000 views a month, which is a far greater reach than can be achieved in local printed publications.
+The newspaper website receives over 400,000 views a month, which is a far greater reach than can be achieved in any local printed publications.